10 Mac Trackpad shortcuts to save your time

-What you can use also depend whether you are currently using a Multi-Touch trackpad or Magic Mouse, although both should come with the same gestures.
-Your current operating system might also influence which gestures can be used, so make sure to upgrade your macOS to gain the benefit of the most up-to-date gestures, or change them within System Preferences.
+What you can use also depends on whether you are currently using a Multi-Touch trackpad or Magic Mouse, although both should come with the same gestures.
+Your current operating system might also influence which gestures can be used, so make sure to upgrade your macOS to benefit from the most up-to-date gestures or change them within System Preferences.

 Here are 10 trackpad gestures to save you time.